 You are a paediatric registrar, discharging a 5-month-old boy (Sam) home after an overnight admission with a respiratory illness.
 When you check if there are any final questions, Sam’s parents want to know whether they should be commencing solids now and, if so, how they should go about it.

-This is an excellent opportunity for quick family education, made a little more efficient on a busy ward with the provision of some written information (see the resources section for my favourite websites).
+This is an excellent opportunity for quick family education, made a little more efficient on a busy ward with some written information (see the resources section for my favourite websites).
 There have been many changes to infant feeding advice over the years, and many ideas about what comprises a healthy infant diet, so families can quickly become confused.
 Some targeted, sensible advice can get most families on track towards safe and healthy infant eating, with positive implications for long-term health and wellbeing.

 When to introduce solids?